FrancoisCharvet/mlb-api/README.md

 Stanley DELLON

 ## Requirements
-To run the Sudoku solver, you will need the following:
+To run the MlbApi, you will need the following:

 Scala 3.3.0